FushengHao/CPEA/README.md

 Please see ./run.sh.

 ## Quick start :fire:
-- Please refer to https://github.com/mrkshllr/FewTURE/tree/main to download the miniImageNet dataset and the checkpoint of the pretrained ViT-small.
+- Please refer to https://github.com/mrkshllr/FewTURE/tree/main to download the miniImageNet dataset and the checkpoint of the corresponding pretrained ViT-small model.

 - Put them in the corresponding folders.